sokoide/xpedite-1/README.md

 ## What's injected

 * When you compile foo.cpp with the options I described above, the following Xpedite code was injected at 848a, 84a0 and the callers in `_Z4lifei`.
+* When you compile it with -O2, it injects a few nops instead.
-Those I think are replaced with the actual instumentation code at runtime when you enable it.
+* Those are replaced with the actual instumentation code at runtime when you enable it.

 ```
 in foo.cpp: